sokmontrey/dynamical-js/README.md

 ![Pendulum](./example/pendulum.gif)

 > [!Note]
-> The system does not converse energy (energy lost overtime).
+> The system does not conserve energy (energy lost overtime).
 So I decided to make loose even faster to get a more realistic result.

 ---